Pedro Lemebel and Camilo Catrillanca.

 He died of cancer when I was not living in Chile anymore.

-In a confused incident, he was shoot in the back by a Chilean Policeman, of a force known as "Tactical reaction Group", trained in Colombia by the forces who fought the Drug Trade.
+In a confusing incident, he was shot in the back by a Chilean Policeman, of a force known as the "Tactical reaction Group", trained in Colombia by the forces who fought the Drug Trade.
 That is why they were called "Jungle Comando".
 Chile prepared a force that fought a guerrilla to control an ethnic minority.

 Camilo was working in the country and he was going back home in his tractor.

-The Jungle Comando declared that was a shooting and they declared Catrillanca was part of a gang who stole three cars.
+The Jungle Comando declared that was a shooting and they declared Catrillanca was part of a gang that stole three cars.

 Now you can see the actual footage of the shooting on Youtube and some of the policemen are being prosecuted.